CodePushGo/website/src/content/blog/en/capacitor-app-initialization-step-by-step-guide.md

 ## Building and Testing

-Using the setup outlined earlier, you can now build and test your [Capacitor app](https://capgo.app/plugins/ivs-player/) to ensure it works correctly on various devices.
+Using the setup outlined earlier, you can now build and test your [React Native app](https://capgo.app/plugins/ivs-player/) to ensure it works correctly on various devices.

 ### Build and Run Commands